-Jill Trujillo is in her seventh season as head coach of the nationally-recognized University of New Mexico women's golf program.
-The UNM graduate became the ninth coach in Lobo history on June 14, 2007.
-Trujillo was promoted to her current position after serving as the interim head coach for the latter part of the 2007 spring season.
-She guided UNM to its 16th consecutive NCAA regional appearance as well as reaching the NCAA Championships for the 13th time.
+Trujillo, a UNM graduate who became the ninth coach in Lobo history on June 14, 2007, was promoted to her current position after serving as the interim head coach for the latter part of the 2007 spring season.
+As the interim head coach, she guided UNM to its 16th consecutive NCAA regional appearance and her Lobos also made the NCAA Championships for the 13th time.
 The Lobos placed 22nd at the 2007 championships.

-"Jill is an outstanding golf coach and mentor to our student-athletes," said UNM vice president for athletics Paul Krebs.
+"Jill is an outstanding golf coach and mentor to our student-athletes," said Paul Krebs, UNM's vice president for athletics.
 "She's a Lobo alum who knows what it takes to compete at the national level.
 I'm delighted that she is on board and that we are continuing the strong tradition of our women's golf program."

 Trujillo’s Lobos continued that tradition in a big way in 2013-14.
 The Lobos won their fourth Mountain West title under Trujillo’s leadership and returned to the NCAA postseason competition hopefully reviving a string of 20-straight NCAA appearances that was snapped in 2012-13.
 This past season Trujillo had five players earn 2013-14 Mountain West Scholar-Athlete awards (3.5 or higher): seniors Sammi Stevens, Manon De Roey and Sofia Hoglund and freshmen Katerina Jaeger and Kalyn Thayer.